 - Handling your case at a reasonable rate that ultimately saves you money and headaches in the long run

-Types of Traffic Tickets We Can Help With
+Types of Traffic Tickets Our New Jersey Criminal Defense Attorneys Can Help With

-At Keith Oliver Criminal Law, our New Jersey traffic ticket attorneys can help you fight back against citations for:
+At Keith Oliver Criminal Law, our NJ traffic violation lawyers can help you fight back against citations for:

 - Parking – Law enforcement officers issue parking tickets when people park their vehicles in prohibited areas.
 Under § 39:4-138 of New Jersey’s criminal code, you are prohibited from parking in an intersection, on a crosswalk or sidewalk, in front of a driveway, and in any clearly designated “no parking” spaces.

-- Speeding – Under New Jersey law, you are prohibited from driving at any speed that could be considered unsafe under the circumstances, regardless of whether you exceed posted speed limits.
-You can also receive a speeding ticket for exceeding a prima facie or presumed speed limit.
+- Speeding Ticket– Under New Jersey law, you are prohibited from driving at any speed that could be considered unsafe under the circumstances, regardless of whether you exceed posted speed limits.
+You can also receive speeding traffic tickets for exceeding a prima facie or presumed speed limit.
 Prima facie speed limits include a 25 mph limit in school zones, residential areas, and business districts; a 35 mph limit in suburban business and residential districts; and a 55 mph limit in all other areas that do not have designated 65 mph speed limits.

 - Reckless driving – Under § 39:4-96 of the New Jersey code, a reckless driving offense involves driving “heedlessly” or in a “willful or wanton” manner that has the potential to endanger other people or their property.